C-reactive Protein Testing (CRP)

 Men tend to report higher C-reactive Protein in their blood than women.

-As many as one in three men tested have high levels of C-reactive Protein
+As many as one in four men tested have high levels of C-reactive Protein

 of people have C-reactive Protein blood levels in the normal range.
 Do you?